gear-tech/sails/README.md

 The second key concept is *__program__* which is similarly to the service represented by an impl of some Rust struct marked with the `#[gprogram]` attribute.
 The program main responsibility is hosting one or more services and exposing them to the external consumers.
-A set of its __public__ associated functions returning `Self` are treated as application constructors.
+A set of its associated __public__ functions returning `Self` are treated as application constructors.
 These functions can accept some parameters passed by a client and can be synchronous or asynchronous.
-One of them will be called once per application lifetime when the application is loaded onto the network.
+One of them will be called once at the very beginning of the application lifetime, i.e. when the application is loaded onto the network.
+The returned program instance will live until the application stays on the network.
 A set of program's __public__ methods working over `&self` and having no other parameters are treated as exposed service constructors and are called each time when an incoming request message needs be dispatched to a selected service.
 All the other methods and associated functions are treated as implementation details and ignored.
 The code generated behind the program by the `#[gprogram]` attribute receives an incoming request message from the network, decodes it and dispatches it to a matching service for actual processing.
 After that, the result is encoded and returned as a response to a caller.
 Only one program is allowed per application.

 ```rust
 #[gprogram]